How To Negotiate When Selling a House By Owner [VIDEO]

 Hi Kris again, your real estate broker at Get LISTED Realty

-When selling your house by owner, you will be negotiating directly with both real estate agents and buyers directly.
+If you want to sell a house by owner, you will be negotiating directly with both real estate agents and buyers directly.

 You might be thinking that you are going to be at a disadvantage by going up against real estate agents.